REASONABLE TASTE – Aesthetics & Literary Criticism

 The Anxiety of Influence by Harold Bloom

 ‘Literature as a way of life’ is the theme of this 1973 work by the self-assured Harold Bloom (http://en.wikipedia.org/wiki/Harold_Bloom and http://english.yale.edu/faculty-staff/harold-bloom).
 It is also an on-going conversation across the generations and between authors.
-Bloom traces out the strands of influence which connect all these authors of poetry.
-His take on the concept of influence is that
+Bloom traces out the strands of influence which connect authors of poetry.
+His take on the concept of influence is that it’s all

 The Anxiety of Influence by Harold Bloom Read More »

-The Sense of An Ending by Frank Kermode Read More »
+The Lonely Voice by Frank O’Connor Read More »

 Scroll to Top